 Traditional myopic LASIK patterns tend to induce spherical aberration; the higher the degree of correction, the greater the induction of this optical error.
 During the day, the pupil size tends to limit the effect of spherical aberration, since peripheral light rays are blocked.
 At night, as the pupil enlarges in dark or scotopic conditions, these light rays enter the eye and can create a blurred focal point and secondary images.

-Custom laser treatments incorporate a specific algorithm to help limit the induction of spherical aberration.
-This algorithm is based on a patient's unique wavefront measurement of their individual eye to some extent.
+WFG treatments incorporate a specific algorithm to help limit the induction of higher order aberrations.
+This algorithm is based on a patient's unique wavefront measurement of their individual eye, which must be obtained prior to surgery if a custom treatment is desired.
 However, the most important aspect of treatment is a blend or tapering of the peripheral treatment zone.
-Some lasers have incorporated a noncustom approach to this problem and create the transition zone at the edge of the ablation based on an empirical approach that takes into account the patient's prescription glasses and corneal curvature readings instead of using unique patient wavefront data.
-The best approach to limit this problem is under investigation.
-Note that coma and other preexisting aberrations would only be corrected by using data from an individual patient's unique wavefront error to plan and determine the shape of the laser ablation pattern.
-This approach is used in custom treatments.
+WFO lasers like the Wavelight EX500 and Mel 90 have incorporated a semi-custom approach to this problem by creating the transition zone at the edge of the ablation based on an empirical approach that takes into account the patient's prescription glasses and corneal curvature readings instead of using unique patient wavefront data.
+Some studies showed a reduction in HOAs in patients treated with WFG platforms versus WFO; however, these studies included patients treated with Alcon's older EX400 platform, not the newer EX500.[28, 29] Surgeon preference varies between WFO and WFG platforms, and there is no clear benefit of one approach over the other.

 Remember that wavefront maps are a 2-dimensional attempt to display 3-dimensional shapes.
 See the images below.